Skip to content

 Let us understand calling Functions/Methods first

-A classic example is print(“Hello”) that handles all the required logic to show this on a screen.
+A classic example is print(“Hello”) which handles all the required logic to show this on a screen.
 Its output is quickly viewable, and there is not any need to understand what is going on in the background.

 Seeing the Type Error First Argument must be callable and fixing it

-In the below we have a block of code, that produces the error we are trying to fix.
+In the below, we have a block of code, that produces the error we are trying to fix.

 Following on from what was discussed above, the offending line is highlighted.

-In particular the problem lies with printprogress() .
-This is been called , but in actual fact the problem is that when you have the logic written like this, it gives the error this blog post was setup for.
+In particular, the problem lies with printprogress() .
+This is been called, but in actual fact, the problem is that when you have the logic written like this, it gives the error this blog post was set up for.

-In essence it is trying to run the program from that exact point, which python does not allow.
+In essence, it is trying to run the program from that exact point, which python does not allow.

-Removing the parenthesis then allows the program to go and find the module it is referencing and then run the logic contained within that.
+Removing the parenthesis then allows the program to go and find the module it is referencing and then run the logic contained within that:

 import schedule